Connect to Snowflake in Power BI Desktop

 If you want to use the Microsoft account option, the Snowflake AAD integration must be configured on the Snowflake side.
 To do this, read the Getting Started section of the Snowflake documentation on the topic.

 Once you successfully connect, a Navigator window appears and displays the data available on the server, from which you can select one or multiple elements to import and use in Power BI Desktop.

-You can Load the selected table, which brings the entire table into Power BI Desktop, or you can Edit the query, which opens Query Editor so you can filter and refine the set of data you want to use, and then load that refined set of data into Power BI Desktop.
+You can Load the selected table, which brings the entire table into Power BI Desktop, or you can Transform Data the query, which opens Power Query Editor so you can filter and refine the set of data you want to use, and then load that refined set of data into Power BI Desktop.

 There are all sorts of data you can connect to using Power BI Desktop.
 For more information on data sources, check out the following resources: